 Decision-Making for Anticoagulation for Procedures & Surgery

 Each patient's situation should be considered individually and he/she included in the decision making and risk discussion.
-Generally speaking, the authors advised these principles.
+Generally speaking, some experts have advised these principles:

 For most patients undergoing low-bleeding-risk procedures: